countable/uncoffee/README.md

 # uncoffee
 A little utility for porting projects out of coffeescript to plain javascript.
-It's currently simply a coffee compiler wrapper/preprocessor which preserves more of the comments in coffeescript source.
+It's currently simply a coffee compiler wrapper/preprocessor which preserves more of the comments from coffeescript source.
 It's written in coffeescript so it can be tested on itself.

 The default coffee-script compiler only converts block comments to javascript comments, so single line comments (not wrapped by ###) are discarded.
 This wrapper simply pre-compiles your coffeescript so all comments are block comments.